SinclairPythonAkoto/jobs-log-FlaskHeroku-APP/thought_process.md

 * The next step is to include a 'GET' & 'POST' method in the in the homepage route.

 TP #6
-* I need to create the database - so that means I need to create the scheme and maybe test it by creating some test data to input.
+* I need to create the database - so that means I need to create the schema and maybe test it by creating some test data to input.
-* import os & psycopg2 and create a schima then test it.
+* import os & psycopg2 and create a schema then test it.
 * Change the code in the py file to include the py code from myfirst-flask-herokuAPP - but change it around slightly.
 * Inititilize the database then push to heroku master